-- the roles of Chairman and CEO are separated; - the Chairman as well as a majority of our directors are independent directors who meet the criteria for independence required by the Nasdaq listing standards, as determined by the Board; - · all quarterly Board meetings include executive sessions of our independent directors; and - the Audit, Risk, Human Resources and Compensation, and Nominating and Governance Committees of the Board consist solely of independent directors whose key functions include, respectively, (i) overseeing the integrity and quality of our financial statements and internal controls, (ii) overseeing the integrity and effectiveness of our Enterprise Risk Management Framework and reviewing and evaluating the risks to which we are exposed, (iii) overseeing the development of our compensation policies and practices, and (iv) reviewing director candidates, making recommendations for director nominations, and overseeing our corporate governance structure and practices.
+- the roles of Chairman and CEO are separated; - the Chairman as well as a majority of our directors are independent directors who meet the criteria for independence required by the Nasdaq listing standards, as determined by the Board; - all quarterly Board meetings include executive sessions of our independent directors; and - the Audit, Risk, Human Resources and Compensation, and Nominating and Governance Committees of the Board consist solely of independent directors whose key functions include, respectively, (i) overseeing the integrity and quality of our financial statements and internal controls, (ii) overseeing the integrity and effectiveness of our Enterprise Risk Management Framework and reviewing and evaluating the risks to which we are exposed, (iii) overseeing the development of our compensation policies and practices, and (iv) reviewing director candidates, making recommendations for director nominations, and overseeing our corporate governance structure and practices.

 While the Board and its committees maintain primary oversight responsibility of our strategy, operations and the management of the risks that we face, the Board believes that day-to-day management of the Company's business is the responsibility of management and that the role of the Board is to oversee management's performance of that function.
 The Board delegates day-to-day management of the business and implementation of strategy to the CEO.
-To assist the CEO in his day-to-day management of the Group, he is supported by recommendations and advice from the Group Executive team, an executive forum comprising of senior Enstar management, which he leads.
+To assist the CEO in his day-to-day management of the Group, he is supported by recommendations and advice from the Group executive team, an executive forum comprising of senior Enstar management, which he leads.

-The table below shows the current composition of our Group Executive team as well as their roles and responsibilities as of April 8, 2024:
+The table below shows the current composition of our Group executive team as well as their roles and responsibilities as of April 28, 2025:

 Name Senior Executive Position Responsibilities Dominic Silvester Chief Executive Officer Responsible under the immediate authority of the Board for the conduct of the Group's business.
-Orla Gregory President Oversight of Group as key member of executive team.
 Nazar Alobaidat Chief Investment Officer Oversight of Group investment function.
-Paul Brockman Chief Operating Officer & Interim CEO of Enstar (EU) Limited Management of Group operations and responsible for the conduct of Enstar (EU) Limited's business in interim role as CEO.
+Paul Brockman Group Chief Commercial Officer Management of Group operations and commercial development.
 Matthew Kirk Chief Financial Officer Oversight of Group finance and accounting functions.
 David Ni Chief Strategy Officer Development, oversight and delivery of Group strategic initiatives.
 Laurence Plumb Chief of Business Operations Oversight of Group change, integration and IT functions.
 Audrey Taranto General Counsel Oversight of Group legal function.
-Seema Thaper Group Chief Risk Officer Oversight of Group risk function.